adamhill/ArchitecturalKatas-2023/README.md

 # 1. Wonderous Toys
 This is the GitHub repository for a solution created by team Wonderous Toys during the 2023 O'Reilly Architectural Kata.
-It contains a proposed architecture for Wildlife.ai project for open-source wildlife camera that will enable more efficient species conservation efforts worldwide.
+It contains a proposed architecture for Wildlife.ai project for an open-source wildlife camera that will enable more efficient species conservation efforts worldwide.

 # 2. Problem Space